 Inability to relax the vaginal muscles for sexual intercourse to happen

 Lack of interest in or desire for sex.
-An inability to become aroused or pain during intercourse are also classified as sexual dysfunction.
+An inability to become aroused or pain during intercourse is also classified as sexual dysfunction.

 Causes of sexual dysfunction

-Physical causes – A number of medical conditions can cause problems with sexual function.
-They include diabetes, heart and neurological problems , hormonal imbalances, kidney or liver failure, and alcoholism and drug abuse.
-Antidepressant use can also affect sexual function
+Physical causes – Several medical conditions can cause problems with sexual function.
+They include diabetes, heart and neurological problems, hormonal imbalances, kidney or liver failure, and the use of habit-forming substances.
+Antidepressant use can also affect sexual function.

 Psychological causes. – Stress and anxiety, sexual performance anxiety, relationship problems, depression.
 These are some of the psychological causes responsible for sexual disorders.
-Feelings of not being good enough and the effects of a past sexual trauma also come into play.
+In addition, feelings of not being good enough and the effects of a past sexual trauma also come into play.

 Diagnosis of sexual dysfunction

 However, a major part of diagnosis is psychological.
 Therefore, the doctor will evaluate your attitude about sex, as well as other contributing factors.
-Hence, these may include fear, anxiety, past sexual abuse, relationship problems, medications, alcohol or drug abuse, etc. In conclusion, this is to understand the underlying cause of the problem.
+Hence, these may include fear, anxiety, past sexual abuse, relationship problems, medications, habit-forming substances, etc. In conclusion, this is to understand the underlying cause of the problem.

-In fact, most types of sexual dysfunction can be treated by addressing the underlying physical or psychological problems.
+In fact, psychiatrists and sexologists can treat most types of sexual dysfunction by addressing the underlying physical or psychological problems.
 In addition, other common ways to treat sexual dysfunction are: